Niki-600/kdesu-rust-workaround/README.md

 - copy kdesurc config file into ~/.config
 - Edit kdesurc (set command=... to the path where the wrapper is)
       Example: "command=/home/user/kdesu-sudo-wrapper"
+- Make kdesu-sudo-wrapper executable (right click -> Properties -> Permissions -> Check "Allow file to be executed as a program")

 This script IS NOT intended to be a PERMANENT FIX to this issue and cannot accept more than 9 Arguments (sudo + 8)